 Shay & Blue Mermaid Kisses

-The perfect pocket-sized pick me up, this is all swaying palm trees and wiggling your toes in warm sand as you drink that first holiday cockyail.
-If citrus doesn’t do it for you, try crispness and zing via apple and salty samphire sea lily atop luscious honeydew melon.
-You can practically feel the warmth on your skin and breathe a sigh of satisfaction from the very first spray.
-We recommend applying the second that clock hits 5pm, for a hit of hopefulness! £12.50 for 10ml eau de toilette shayandblue.com
+The perfect pocket-sized pick me up, this is all swaying palm trees and wiggling your toes in warm sand as you drink that first holiday cocktail.
+If citrus doesn’t do it for you, try crispness and zing via apple and salty samphire sea lily atop luscious honeydew melon. £12.50 for 10ml eau de toilette shayandblue.com

 Liz Earle Botanical Essence No.1

-Sparkling fresh, this citrus scent with a rich floral heart is ‘perfect for spritzing any time your spirits need a boost,’ as they put it.
-It’s that sudden snapshot of summer memories, memories of laughing while dancing in a garden, the fizz of Champagne bubbles still on your lips, a warm breeze swirling rose petals at your feet.
+Sparkling fresh, a sudden snapshot of summer memories of laughing while dancing in a garden, the fizz of Champagne bubbles still on your lips, a warm breeze swirling rose petals at your feet.
 Spray whenever you need reminding that these better days will come again. £54 for 50ml eau de parfum uk.lizearle.com

 Molton Brown Orange & Bergamot

-Whisking you to the light-filled royal courtyards of Seville, bitter orange, sun-drenched bergamot and mandarin giggle into neroli and the cardamom-flecked, florist-shop freshness of galbanum; while ylang ylang is (unusually) found in the base, making for a giddily joyous landing.
-Wrapping cedar with flirty floral tendrils, the musky trail of sunshine-infused happiness surrounds you like a much-needed hug, which lasts even longer in this formulation.
-Plus, layer up the sunshine and try the scent in the matching bath & shower gel, also included in The Scented Retreat Discovery Box! £120 for 50ml eau de parfum moltonbrown.co.uk
+Whisking you to the light-filled royal courtyards of Seville, bitter orange, sun-drenched bergamot and mandarin giggle into neroli and the cardamom-flecked, florist-shop freshness of galbanum; while ylang ylang is (unusually) found in the base, making for a giddily joyous landing. £120 for 50ml eau de parfum moltonbrown.co.uk

 Clarins Eau Dynamisante